great-expectations/great_expectations/docs/terms/datasource.md

 ### No Unexpected Modifications

-Datasources do not modify your data during profiling or validation, but they may create temporary artifacts to optimize computing Metrics and Validation
+Datasources do not modify your data during profiling or validation, but they may create temporary artifacts to optimize computing Metrics and Validation.
+This behaviour can be configured at the Data Connector level.

-## Creating a Datasource

-Creating a Datasource is quick and easy, and can be done from the <TechnicalTag relative="../" tag="cli" text="CLI" /> or through Python code.
-Configuring the Datasource may differ between backends, according to the given backend's requirements, but the process of creating one is the same.

-For detailed instructions on how to create Datasources for various backends, see our documentation on Connecting to Data.

-## Accessing your Datasource
+### API Basics

+### How to access

 You will typically only access your Datasource directly through Python code, which can be executed from a script, a Python console, or a Jupyter Notebook.
-To access a Datasource all you need is a <TechnicalTag relative="../" tag="data_context" text="Data Context." /> and the name of the Datasource you want to access, as shown below:
+To access a Datasource all you need is a <TechnicalTag relative="../" tag="data_context" text="Data Context" /> and the name of the Datasource you want to access, as shown below:

 ```python title="Python console:"
 import great_expectations as ge